Shopify Monitoring Guide

 Frequently asked questions

-How often should an ecommerce store be checked for uptime?
+How often should I check my Shopify store for uptime?

-For most stores, every 1 to 2 minutes is a reasonable baseline.
-During peak periods like Black Friday or promotional campaigns, 30-second checks let you catch and respond to outages before losing more than a handful of orders.
+For most stores, every 1 to 2 minutes is a solid baseline.
+During peak periods like promotional campaigns or major sale events, 30-second checks let you catch and respond to failures before more than a handful of customers encounter them.

-What is keyword monitoring and why does it matter for ecommerce?
+What is keyword monitoring and why does it matter for Shopify?

 Free forever for 10 monitors.
 14-day Growth trial, no card required.